SESYNC-ci/data-manipulation-in-R-lesson/docs/_slides/data.md

 ## Sample data

-We will use the [Portal teaching database](http://github.com/weecology/portal-teachingdb), a simplified dataset derived from a long-term study of animal populations in the Chihuahuan Desert.
+To learn about data transformation with dplyr, we need more data.
+The [Portal teaching database](http://github.com/weecology/portal-teachingdb) is a simplified dataset derived from a long-term study of animal populations in the Chihuahuan Desert.

+===

 ![]({{ site.baseurl }}/images/portal-oct-07-15.jpg){: width="40%"}
 *Credit: [The Portal Project](https://portalproject.wordpress.com)*